flutter/plugin_tools/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_plugin_tools.svg)](https://pub.dartlang.org/packages/flutter_plugin_tools)

-Flutter Plugin Tools implements a CLI with various productivity tools for hosting multiple Flutter plugins in one github repository.
-It is mainly used by the [flutter/plugins](https://github.com/flutter/plugins) and [flutter/flutterfire](https://github.com/flutter/flutterfire) repositories.
-It was mainly written to facilitate testing on Travis for these repositories (see [travis.yaml](https://github.com/flutter/plugins/blob/master/.travis.yml)).
+Flutter Plugin Tools implements a CLI with various productivity tools for hosting multiple Flutter plugins in one GitHub repository.
+It is mainly used by the [flutter/plugins](https://github.com/flutter/plugins) repository to facilite testing on Cirrus (see [.cirrus.yaml](https://github.com/flutter/plugins/blob/master/.cirrus.yml)).

 As an example, Flutter Plugin Tools allows you to: